-Upon request, the CA / Browser Forum may grant permission to make a translation of these guidelines into a language other than English.
+Upon request, the CA / Browser Forum may grant permission to make a translation of these requirements into a language other than English.
 In such circumstance, copyright in the translation remains with the CA / Browser Forum.
 In the event that a discrepancy arises between interpretations of a translated version and the original English version, the original English version shall govern.
-A translated version of the guidelines must prominently display the following statement in the language of the translation:-
+A translated version of the requirements must prominently display the following statement in the language of the translation:-

-'Copyright © 2007-2009 The CA / Browser Forum, all rights reserved.
+'Copyright © 2007-2012 The CA / Browser Forum, all rights reserved.